 Applicants should have an undergraduate degree in pharmacy from a UK university or overseas equivalent, at a minimum of honours level and one years post-registration experience OR an integrated masters degree in pharmacy (MPharm) and professional registration OR in consultation with the course leader.

-(i) Must have completed their final year Undergraduate Pharmacy Research thesis in the English language.
+- (i) Must have completed their final year Undergraduate Pharmacy Research thesis in the English language OR

-(ii) Must have completed 6 months at a Higher Education Institution in the UK as part of the final year Undergraduate Pharmacy Research project.
+- (ii) Must have completed 6 months at a Higher Education Institution in the UK as part of the final year Undergraduate Pharmacy Research project OR

 Months of entry